PatrickPDPS/DPSRevitPrimer/05_Worksets/5_introduction.md

 ###Why do we care?
 Worksets offer the ability to unload **unnecessary** elements from the **entire** model.
 This includes **linked** models as well.

-####The next section will demonstrate the baseline standard that has been adopted by DPS as a best practice. *note: RevitSupport will typically set these up for you upon project creation.
+####The next section will demonstrate the baseline standard that has been adopted by DPS as a best practice. **Note: RevitSupport will typically set these up for you upon project creation.**